AlvishVarsani/Background-Generator/README.md

 ## Technologies Used
  HTML: Structure and layout of the web tool.
 CSS: Styling and visual presentation of the tool.
-JavaScript: Functionality and interactivity, including real-time updates and color/gradient selection.## Features
+JavaScript: Functionality and interactivity, including real-time updates and color/gradient selection.

 ## Features
 Color Selection: Pick any color using a color picker or enter HEX/RGB values manually.